Turkic Place Names in the Carpathians and Hungary of Scythian Times

 The Carpathian Tumuli culture has no local roots.
 Its formation, although it took place on the territory of the Carpathian, is however directly related to the resettlement of some people to these lands (VAKULENKO LILIANA VASYLIVNA.
 2009: 18).

 However, there are some facts of similarities between the elements of the culture of the Chuvash and Hutsuls.
-Therefore, we can assume that the Bulgars remained in the Carpathians until the arrival of the Slavs, and it was they who could become the creators of the CTC.
-Additional evidence for this is that the word hutsul itself is of Bulgarish origin – Chuv. khuça "master", khuçalăn "to manage, behave like a master".
+Therefore, we can assume that the Proto-Chuvashes remained in the Carpathians until the arrival of the Slavs, and it was they who could become the creators of the CTC.
+Additional evidence for this is that the word hutsul itself is of Turkic origin – Chuv. khuça "master", khuçalăn "to manage, behave like a master".
 Linguists have several explanations for the origin of the word hutsul, but none of them, according to experts, is convincing (MELNYCHUK O.S, 1982: 630).
 What is proposed here may also seem doubtful if you do not know that in this case the Chuvash kh is pronounced like the Ukrainian h, and ç as ts'.
 One can think that when the Ukrainians advanced into the Carpathians, the local population presented itself to the newcomers as the masters of the region.
-Over time, the Bulgars assimilated among the Ukrainians but retained their self-name.
-This assumption can be supported by the presence of coincidences in the location of clusters of Bulgar toponyms and sites of CTC.
+Over time, the Proto-Chuvashes assimilated among the Ukrainians but retained their self-name.
+This assumption can be supported by the presence of coincidences in the location of clusters of Chuvash toponyms and sites of CTC.
 Let's consider this possibility by comparing the location of such clusters on the map below.

 Looking at the map, you can see that the number of monuments and place names is far from equal.
 But there should have been many more monuments since data on their location, taken from the works of L.V.
 Vakulenko are far from complete.
 Nevertheless, such a remark by this Ukrainian researcher is important: